mitchell-lang/docs/mitchell_lib_doc.md

 ##### Methods

 - WlKernel.
     + `(word list list) wlGraph((((int, int), (int list)) list list) graph, int depth)`.
 Random walk to embed graphs.
-The first argument is a collection of graphs, each graph is represented a list, each line in list includes the index of node in the graph, the information binded, and a list of int represents its neighbors' indices.
+The first argument is a collection of graphs, each graph is represented a list, each line in list includes the index of node in the graph, the information bound, and a list of int represents its neighbors' indices.
 The second argument is the depth of walking.
-The result is a list of embeding of input graphs.
-Each graph is embeded as a list of word(See graph2vec papers for details).
+The result is a list of embedding of input graphs.
+Each graph is embedded as a list of word(See graph2vec papers for details).

 #### negsample

-negtive sampling.
+negative sampling.

 ##### Dependencies